Diet and Exercise

-This accelerated academic program is accredited by the Accreditation Council for Education in Nutrition and Dietetics, the accrediting agency for the Academy of Nutrition and Dietetics (formerly named the American Dietetic Association), and prepares students for admission to accredited dietetic internships/supervised practice programs.
-Upon successful completion of the experience program, graduates are eligible to take the national exam to become a registered dietitian (RD) and work in a wide range of dietitian positions.
-Additionally, the program meets American College of Sports Medicine (ACSM) requirements for students to pursue certification at the level of health fitness specialist.
+This accelerated academic program is accredited by the Accreditation Council for Education in Nutrition and Dietetics, the accrediting agency for the Academy of Nutrition and Dietetics, and prepares students for admission to accredited dietetics internships/supervised practice programs.
+Upon successful completion of the experience program, graduates are eligible to take the national exam to become a registered dietitian (RD) / registered dietitian nutritionist (RDN) and work in a wide range of dietitian positions.
+Additionally, the program meets American College of Sports Medicine (ACSM) requirements for students to pursue certification at the level of exercise physiologist.
 Graduates have expertise in exercise physiology and can apply for wellness positions as nutrition and physical fitness experts.

 Students are also encouraged to become student members of professional associations/organizations and network with professionals within the career field.
 Students may choose to become members of the following: